14 day free trial, no credit card required →

 How to Make Money on Instagram: 15 Proven Methods (2026)

-The creator economy is projected to hit $480 billion by 2027, and Instagram remains the platform where brands spend the most on influencer partnerships.
+The creator economy is projected to hit $480 billion by 2027, and Instagram remains the platform where brands spend the most on influencer partnerships (see the latest Instagram statistics for current platform data).
 The average Instagram influencer earns $2,970 per month, and 38% of creators say they'd lose over $50,000 per year if they lost access to the platform.

 But here's what most guides won't tell you: you don't need a massive following to start earning.
 Nano-influencers (1K-10K followers) make up 67% of all creators globally, and many are earning meaningful income through methods that have nothing to do with follower count — like UGC creation, digital products, and affiliate marketing.